A Word from Our Directors

 Choosing therapeutic residential care for your teenager is likely the toughest decision you will ever make as a parent.
 Feelings of frustration, anger, fear, confusion, anxiety, guilt and even failure may all be plaguing you right now.
 But, please be comforted in knowing that the only perfect parent who ever existed is our Heavenly Father—and look what His first two kids did!
 The toxicity of our culture and the proliferation of digital technology have teamed up to make it tougher than ever for even the best parents to feel successful these days.

 Understanding our times and knowing what to do is much of the “How” and “Why” behind Shepherds Hill Academy’s (SHA) unique and successful approach to the healing and restoration of teens and families.
 Students are unplugged and detoxed from digital technology long enough for them to begin seeing the forest for the trees.
 They’re getting, as the late Paul Harvey used to say, “The rest of the story.”
 It’s also a big reason why 70% of students coming to SHA on loads of medications are leaving medication free!
 Let me be clear—SHA is not against medication.
 And, certainly, true mental illness exists.
 But, still, we know that meds are too often grossly abused by the mental health industry these days.
-We also know that outside stimuli (our environment) has a greater affect on brain chemistry and behavior than most people understand.
+We also know that outside stimuli (our environment) have a greater effect on brain chemistry and behavior than most people understand.
 It also affects our worldview and how we deal with life’s issues, exacerbating any hint of mental illness that may actually exist.

 At SHA our preeminent commitment is to obey the will of God, regardless of the cost.
 Shepherds Hill Academy was birthed out of our commitment to Christ and a vision for teens like yours.
 Based on the best and latest science, and in conjunction with a balanced understanding of God’s Word, history and good old-fashioned common sense, SHA’s therapeutic environment offers the highest degree of emotional healing possible.
 Our students are often very bright and simply need structure, purpose and direction to help them face, navigate and help transform the crazy world they’ve inherited.

 SHA is a place of substance over style.
 You will not see impressive brick and mortar or grand white columns on our campus.
-We do, however, offer families a 250 acre therapeutic environment that averages over twice as many staff as we have students!
+We do, however, offer families a therapeutic environment on nearly 200 acres that averages over twice as many staff as we have students!
 This is intentionally designed to maximize healing and transformation.
 It is what mental health and childcare professionals from Harvard, Yale, UCLA, Indiana University, Emory, Chapel Hill and many other highly-esteemed institutions have described as an “authoritative community.”
 The term “authoritative” is not to be confused with the term “authoritarian.”
 At SHA, our authoritative community is designed to cultivate the soil of your child’s heart so that the seed of God’s Spirit has a place to take root and bear fruit.

 When it comes to parenting kids, science now confirms virtually everything Scripture has already stated we should accept by faith.
 At SHA, we’re taking the “Why” of faith and integrating it with the “How” of science.
 When kids come to understand that science and faith are teammates, wonderful things happen!